michaeloryl/rollo-npm/README.md

 Makes the sphero start rolling.
 If no duration is specified, it will keep going until stopped with a **stop** command.
 If a duration is given, then it will automatically stop after that many seconds have passed.

-#####TURN
-_**turn**_ *degrees*:number

-Changes the heading that the Sphero is travelling.
-If moving, it will cause an immediate turn.
-If still, it will adjust the heading used the next time the Sphero moves.
-The degrees can be specified as a postive (clockwiswe) number or as a negative (counterclockwise) number.

-#####RIGHT
-_**right**_ [*degrees*:number]

-Changes the current or next heading of the Sphero.
-Accepts only positive numbers.
-For example, "right 45" will cause the Sphero to veer off to the right.
-If no degree parameter is specified, the Sphero will turn 90 degrees.

-Alias: *turnRight*

 #####LEFT
 _**left**_ [*degrees*:number]